Why You Should Back Up Your Photos Using Backblaze

-Backblaze is one of many different photo backup systems that I have.
-When I first started photography, I had a hard drive with some of my first digital photos and negative scans.
+Backblaze is one of many different photo backup systems that I use.
+When I first started getting into photography, I had a hard drive with some of my first digital photos and negative scans on it.
 I lost the power cable to the hard drive, and then the hard drive eventually went missing.
 At the time, I had no cloud backups or copies of these photos.
-They were gone.
-Forever.
+The photos are gone.
+Forever 😿.

-Backing up photos with Backblaze is a solid option if you don’t want to lose any of your files.
+Backing up photos with Backblaze is a solid option if you don’t want to lose any of your photos or digital files.
 Backblaze makes it easy because they have a simple app for your computer and an easy-to-use-web interface.
-If you encounter an issue, Backblaze can even send you a replacement hard drive with all of your photos.
+If you encounter a drive failure, Backblaze can even send you a replacement hard drive with all of your photos and digital files.

 Backblaze has an excellent guide describing the differences between Backblaze vs. Crashplan.
 Some of the major takeaways for my uses are the various restoring options and being able to back up multiple external hard drives.